Setting up a Montessori shelf in your home can be confusing at first.

 On the middle shelf, we have moved from spheres, which use the palmer grasp, to the Slotted Box with Chips which uses the pincer grip to drop the coins through the narrow slot.
 We have added the Geometric Sorting Board which continues to develop hand-eye coordination and now introduces the concept of sorting shapes.

-On the bottom shelf we have the Owl Puzzle which uses visual discrimination skills and hand-eye coordination to match the correct head to the body.
+On the bottom shelf we have an Owl Puzzle which uses visual discrimination skills and hand-eye coordination to match the correct head to the body.
 The basket of beads remains but now more beads have been added.

 On this shelf, you can see how the activities are similar but slightly more complex.